 Cities for the People

-The first thing that needs to be done to combat global warming is to design, or redesign, cities for the people, and reduce the number of vehicles used in every day operations.
+The first thing that needs to be done to combat global warming is to design, or redesign, cities for the people, and reduce the number of vehicles used in everyday operations.
 More parks and sidewalks should be created to help expedite pedestrian traffic.
-However, the creation of sidewalks isn’t always a straight forward solution, as many cities still struggle to provide adequate sidewalks, mainly because of budget limitations (Sustainable Cities Institute).
+However, the creation of sidewalks is not always a straightforward solution, as many cities still struggle to provide adequate sidewalks, mainly because of budget limitations (Sustainable Cities Institute).

 Some city governments have started attacking the problem by charging a pollution tax on vehicles that enter the city during the day.
 In Britain, motorists are charged a pollution tax of £25 per day, to enter the city centers.
 Small vehicles, as well as electric or hybrid vehicles will be omitted from paying this tax.
 These new laws are forcing people to “pay” for their environmental damage (Chapman, 2007).

-More high-rise buildings could be developed to help reduce the amount of real estate taken up by non-naturalistic structures, and increase that for which these parks and community gardens could be built.
-The rooftops of these high-rise buildings would be great places to add additional gardens, or plants, which could further help reduce the amount of CO2 in the atmosphere (Brown, 2009).
+More high-rise buildings could be developed to help reduce the amount of real estate taken up by non-naturalistic structures and increase that for which these parks and community gardens could be built.
+The rooftops of these high-rise buildings would be grate places to add additional gardens, or plants, which could further help reduce the amount of CO2 in the atmosphere (Brown, 2009).

 Lastly, city police departments could implement more programs to have police officers use bicycles during their patrols, instead of squad cars.
 This will not only help ensure the health, and athletic ability of the police officers, but could also create a better relationship between the officers, and the residents, as there will be more opportunity to socialize with the officers as they make their patrols.
 Studies have also shown that police officers on bikes, are more productive than those in squad cars.
 On average, they can arrive on scene faster and more quietly than officers in squad cars, and they make 50% more arrests per day (Brown, 2009).